Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

-In Fig.~\ref{FIG5.3}(d) we illustrate the above issue visually via abrupt changes in colors between layers (these are more noticeable in larger networks).
-Such changes are misleading because they imply a strong decrease in persistence that might not be accompanied by a strong change in intra-layer partitions.
+In Fig.~\ref{FIG5.3}(d), we illustrate the above issue visually via abrupt changes in colors between layers.
+(These are more noticeable in larger networks.)
+Such changes are misleading because they imply a strong decrease in persistence that might not be accompanied by a significant change in intra-layer partitions.
 In Fig.~\ref{FIG5.3}(d), for example, the intra-layer partitions differ in the community assignment of only a single node.
-To mitigate this problem, we apply a post-processing function to all output partitions that increases persistence between layers without changing the partitions that are induced on each layer (thereby producing a partition with a higher value of multilayer modularity).
-We do this by relabeling the community assignments of nodes in each layer such that 1) the number of nodes that remain in the same community between consecutive layers is increased and 2) the partition induced on each layer by the original multilayer partition is unchanged.
+To mitigate this problem, we apply a post-processing function to all output partitions that maximizes persistence between layers without changing the partitions that are induced on each layer.
+We thereby produce a partition with a larger value of multilayer modularity.
+In our post-processing, we relabel the community assignments of nodes in each layer such that (1) the number of nodes that remain in the same community between consecutive layers is maximized and (2) the partition induced on each layer by the original multilayer partition is unchanged.
+By reformulating the problem of maximizing persistence for a given set of intra-layer partitions as a weighted bipartite matching problem between consecutive layers, one can implement our post-processing procedure using the \emph{Hungarian Algorithm} \cite{Edmonds1972, Munkres1957, Kuhn1955}.